-Our native tongue or language has its origins in antiquity and through the long careening path of history it has gone through evolutionary phases assimilating words from various principalities that ruled over Goa.
-Its normally classified as Indo European or Indo Aryan language but has its finest phonetics expression in songs, hymns and music with two district variants based on regions or religion and the accents differ accordingly providing rich diversity in the phonetics expressions .
+Our native tongue or language has its origins in antiquity and through the long careening path of history it has gone through evolutionary phases assimilating words and phrases from various principalities that ruled over Goa.
+Its normally classified as Indo European or Indo Aryan language but has its finest phonetics expression in songs, hymns and music with two district variants based on regions or religion and the accents differ accordingly providing rich diversity in the phonetics expressions.

-Yes, there were serious conflicts in the 80" during the agitation to make Konkani the official language of the state due to the opposition from Marathi proponent.
-But within the Konkani language itself there were intense Division with reference to accents and the scripts .
+Yes, there were serious conflicts in the 80" during the agitation to make Konkani the official language of the state due to the opposition from Marathi proponents.
+But within the Konkani language itself there were intense division with reference to accents and the scripts.
 Christians normally prefer the Roman script while our Hindu brethren prefer the Devanagari script for expression.

-But over time the language conflicts have mellowed down and now there is great appreciation of diversity in expression, scripts.
-The language still sound goods in its varied forms to its adherents.
+But over time the language conflicts have mellowed down and now there is great appreciation of diversity in expression, scripts with a cue from Mother Nature, there are Roses and Lilies that makes our lives worth living.
+The language still sounds melodious in its varied forms to its adherents.

 It honors God in its lyrics, in phrases and its proverbs, depicts the extraordinary faith of the people in their Creator intertwined in their fate.